costa-group/circom_cvm/cvm_integration_tests/usage.md

 # Usage of this tests
 ## Run a single cvm file
 To run a single file there are two options.
-- With `cargo` is as simple as executing inside the project folder:
+- With `cargo` is as simple as executing the following inside the project folder:
 ```
 cargo run -p cvm_integration_tests <route/to/the/file.cvm>
 ```
-- Compiling and the running the main file of the crate `cvm_integration_tests` using as argument the route to the cvm file.
+- Compiling and running the main file of the crate `cvm_integration_tests` using as argument the route to the cvm file.

 ## Run a folder with multiple cvm files